bandit145/bandit145.github.io/_posts/2017-05-11-Five-Minute-AWK-Mastery.md

 1. Basic AWK Syntax:

-	The basic syntax of you basic AWK one liner is as follows:
+	The syntax of your basic AWK one liner is as follows:

 	`$>program | awk '{print $1}'`